GhofranDayyat/reading-notes/README.md

 # how to Train my self in a growth mindset
 - Nothing is impossible if you Embraces Challenges
-- Make the effort and wait for success
+- Make the effort and wait for success.
 - Achieves more and higher Goals.